Skip to main content

 • Per-User Instances: Each team member has their own process for each MCP server

-• Local Execution: MCP servers as Node.js child processes
+• Local Execution: MCP servers as child processes with stdio communication

 • JSON-RPC Communication: Full MCP protocol 2025-11-05 over stdin/stdout